HeranYang/Hyper-GAN/README.md

 ## Dataset
 We use the Information eXtraction from Images (IXI) and MICCAI 2019 Multimodal Brain Tumor Segmentation (BraTS 2019) datasets in our experiments.

+* [IXI dataset](https://brain-development.org/ixi-dataset/): This dataset includes nearly 600 MR images from normal healthy subjects, which were collected at three different hospitals in London.
+In this experiment, we utilize all 319 subjects from Guy’s Hospital, and randomly split them into 150, 5 and 164 subjects for training, validation and test.
+Each subject contains three contrasts (T1w, T2w and PDw), and only one of three contrasts per subject is used for training to generate unpaired data.

+* [BraTS 2019 dataset](https://www.med.upenn.edu/cbica/brats-2019/): This dataset includes 335 training subjects and 125 validation subjects, which were acquired with different clinical protocols and various scanners from multiple (n=19) institutions.
+In our experiments, we use all 150 subjects from CBICA institution, and randomly split them into 100, 5 and 45 subjects for training, validation and test.
+Each subject contains four contrasts (T1w, T1Gd, T2w, FLAIR), and only one of four contrasts per subject is used for training.

 ### Data Preprocessing

 #### IXI Dataset

 #### BraTS 2019 Dataset

 ### Data Folder Structure